.NET Project File Analyzers SDK

 the Solution Items

-folder (and other folders) a lot of .sln
+folder (and other folders) that contain a lot of

 solution too.